lehuray-k/PH_domain_predict_GATv2/README.md

 Welcome to the code base for the manuscript "Rapid Prediction of Lipid Interaction Sites on Pleckstrin Homology Domains Using Graph Neural Networks and Molecular Dynamics Simulations".
-This repository contains model parameters, a script for making predictions on any PH domain structure as well as scripts for training and cross-validation.
+This repository contains an inferecne script for PH domain pdb structures, model parameters, as well as scripts for training and cross-validation.

 Requirements: python 3, tensorflow 2.13.0, keras 2.13, numpy, pandas, mdtraj, scikit-learn and biopython